MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reduced-motion-simulation.md

 ---
 # Reduced motion simulation

 Animation in web products may be an accessibility problem.
-Operating systems deal with the problem by including an option to turn off animations to avoid user confusion and potential health related problems such as triggering seizures.
+Operating systems deal with this problem by including an option to turn off animations to avoid user confusion and potential health-related problems, such as triggering seizures.

 On a webpage, you can use the [prefers-reduced-motion][MDNPrefersReducedMotion] CSS media query to detect whether the user prefers to display any animations.
 Then wrap your animation code in a test, to conditionally run animations.